RommelSantiago/jenkins/README.md

 # jenkins local installation
 This is a way to install docker locally.
 The advantage is that you can recreate the container whenever you need.
+Note: These directions were tested in a windows machine

 1. Install docker compose
 2. copy/clone the code to your own repo